-Community organizations and institutions can create demand for telecenter services.
-Schools, health centres, agricultural extension agents and input suppliers, community leaders, and cooperatives should be partners with telecentres in identifying what communities need in order to be able to act on information.
-Telecenter managers must reach out to community groups and demonstrate how telecentre resources apply to business, government and development activities.
-Agricultural extension, community health workers, schoolteachers and government officials need to re-examine how information technology can contribute to their efforts.
+As we mentioned earlier, community organizations and institutions can create demand for telecenter services.
+Schools, health centres, agricultural extension agents and input suppliers, community leaders, and cooperatives should be partners with telecenters in identifying what communities need in order to be able to develop appropriate information services.
+Telecenter managers must reach out to community groups and demonstrate how telecenter resources apply to business, government and development activities.
+Agricultural extension, community health workers, schoolteachers and government officials need to reexamine how information technology can contribute to their efforts.
 China has 150,000 farmers associations that could be linked to telecenters - if telecenters were there.

-Hungary has demonstrated that a former socialist country steeped in centralized planning could develop a "telecottage" system built on local non-governmental organizations (NGOs) with community ownership and management.
-It is called a "civic initiative" with its emphasis on local NGOs applying for government telecottage grants and showing that they have the support and partnerships and local governments or private organizations.
+Hungary has demonstrated that a former socialist country steeped in centralized planning could develop a telecenter system built on local non-governmental organizations (NGOs) with community ownership and management.
+It is called a "civic initiative" because of its emphasis on local NGOs applying for government telehauz grants where the communities must show that they have the support and partnerships and local governments or private organizations.